Rodina3/nodejs-boilerplate/README.md

 $ yarn start:prod
 ```

+## Swagger

+Already integrated API documentation.
+To see all available endpoints visit http://localhost:3000/api-docs

 ## Test

 [Jest](https://jestjs.io/) and [SuperTest](https://github.com/visionmedia/supertest) are used for unit tests and E2E tests correspondingly as Nest supported.